minimapletinytools/react-lua-tutorial/README.md

 # Contributing

 Feel free to open issues and submit PRs.
-I hope to build this repo out into a fully storybook of examples, not just tutorials!
+I hope to expand this repo beyond just the contents of the react-lua tutorial.

 ## Wishlist

 - A simple end to end example of a cute game with a React UI
 - Make the current Tutorial examples a little more cute (but not too complicated!)
 - A fully working example application.
 Make it cute!
-- A storybook (maybe a separate repo)
-  - Examples of each GUIObject and how each property affects their look
-  - Examples of showing how sizing and position works
-    - UDim2 Size/Position examples
-    - Anchor examples
-    - AutomaticSizing examples
-  - A custom plugin showcasing examples as a storybook
 - Stylesheet examples (when they get released)